korkutlab/targetscore/targetscore/inst/shiny/www/ts_intro_p2.md

   * Functional Score File: See "Example Input Files" section

 #### Code and Example Input Files (Plus File Descriptions)
-An RMarkdown tutorial is provided https://github.com/korkutlab/targetscore/blob/master/targetscore/vignettes/target_score_tutorial.Rmd
+An R Markdown tutorial is provided https://github.com/korkutlab/targetscore/blob/master/targetscore/vignettes/target_score_tutorial.Rmd

 Paths to example files are mentioned in the tutorial are relative to the inst/ folder: https://github.com/korkutlab/targetscore/tree/master/targetscore/inst

-File description are included in the FIXME_HEPING_ADD_THIS_TO_RMD
+File description are included in the R Markdown.

 ## Reference Network Inference
 The reference network model captures the signaling interactions underlying the drug responses.